Domestic policy of the Justin Trudeau government: 2021 Canadian federal budget

 Canada's 2021–2022 budget was presented by Finance Minister Chrystia Freeland on April 19, 2021.
 It was Canada's first budget after the 2019 elections and the start of the COVID-19 pandemic.
 It included, among other things, the creation of a national $10 per day childcare plan.

 2022 Canadian federal budget

 The 2022 federal budget increased Canada's military expenditures.
 It also introduced a limited dental care program, as promised in the Liberal-NDP deal.

+2023 Canadian federal budget

+The 2023 budget introduced cuts to the vast majority of federal departments and agencies.
+It also included investments in renewable energy and green technologies.